 Summary of Cover

-If you held private hospital cover (excluding overseas visitor cover) during the financial year, the member will receive a Summary of Cover on the back of their private health insurance tax statement.
+If you held private hospital cover (excluding overseas visitor cover) during the financial year we’ll also send you , a Summary of Cover.

-The Summary of Cover includes details of any Lifetime Health Cover (LHC) premium loading and/or period of absence (days without hospital cover) for LHC purposes.
-You won’t need this document to complete your tax return but you should keep it for your records.
+The Summary of Cover includes details of any Lifetime Health Cover (LHC) premium loading and/or days without hospital cover for LHC purposes.

-To help you out, we’ve prepared some tips for you on ‘Understanding your statement (PDF, 109kb)’.
+To help you out, we’ve prepared some tips for you on ‘How to read (PDF, 67kb)’.
 Here’s some more detail about a couple of these terms:

-Following recent changes to the Australian Government Rebate on private health insurance, many of our members pre-paid their health insurance in 2012 to protect their 30% rebate.
-If this is you, the zero dollar amount in your statement reflects this and means you didn’t make a payment in the 2013/2013 financial year.
+A zero dollar amount in your statement means you didn’t make a payment in the that financial year.
 Your statement will just show the number of days you were covered for.

-If you’ve chosen to access your tax statements online, you will be advised via email when your statements are ready.
+If you’ve chosen to access your tax statements online we’ll email you when they are ready.
 You can view them by logging in to myBupa and clicking the ‘Communications’ tab at the top of the page.
 If you haven’t yet registered for myBupa, you’ll need to do this before you can access your statements.
-If you’ve opted to receive your statement by post, you’ll get it by 15 July.

 Even if you received your statements in the mail you can still view them in myBupa, including previous years’ tax statements.

 An adjusted tax statement will be sent to you when a change is made to your Bupa membership that applies to a previous financial year.
-If this change affects any of the information required by the Australian Taxation Office (ATO) which is displayed on the tax statement, such as the premiums paid or the people covered on your membership (excluding dependants), you will receive an adjusted tax statement.
+If this change affects any of the information required by the Australian Taxation Office (ATO) which is displayed on the tax statement, such as the eligible premiums, rebate received or the people covered on your membership (excluding dependants), you will receive an adjusted tax statement.

 If you receive an adjusted tax statement and you have not yet submitted your tax return you simply need to replace your original tax statement with the adjusted tax statement and use this to complete your tax return.
 This is because the adjusted tax statement shows the most accurate and up to date information.

-If we have not answered all your queries about your private health insurance tax statement, please call us on 134 135 or visit your nearest Bupa centre.
+If you still have questions you can contact us on 134 135, or visit your nearest Bupa centre.
 Alternatively, you can contact the Australian Taxation Office on 13 28 61, visit their website at ato.gov.au or speak to your tax adviser.